-On-street parking offers short-term access to businesses and residences, with particularly high demand in Downtown areas, Main Streets, mixeduse neighborhoods, and residential zones.
+A design element like on-street parking offers shortterm access to businesses and residences, with particularly high demand in Downtown areas, Main Streets, mixed-use neighborhoods, and residential zones.
 It can be implemented on various street types where demand and street width allow.